Shivam-Pancholi/Employee-Records/README.md

 ## How to use this app.

 ### Steps to Login.
-*Create a User Account by Sign Up.
++Create a User Account by Sign Up.
-*Login to your account.
++Login to your account.

 ### Steps to Add a new Employee.
 *Click on Add Employee to add a new employee.